tsao-ming/2D-Convolution-Assignment/README.md

 # 2D Convolution Processor Design (Final Project)

-This repository contains the Verilog implementation and fixed-point simulation results of a 2D Convolution Processor, developed as the final project for the [Hardware Description Languages] course.
+This repository contains the Verilog implementation and fixed-point simulation results of a 2D Convolution Processor, developed as the final project for the **Hardware Description Languages** course.

+---

 ## 🧠 Project Overview

 We designed and implemented a two-dimensional convolution processor that performs kernel-based filtering on input image data.
-The processor supports different kernel sizes and can be configured to operate in various hardware architectures (referred to as Architecture 1, 2, and 3).
+The processor supports different kernel sizes and can be configured to operate in various hardware architectures (Architecture 1, 2, and 3).

+---

 ## 📌 Features